Do Deer Eat Potatoes?

 Potatoes, botanically known as Solanum tuberosum, are a favorite among home gardeners.
 They grow as underground tubers from leafy plants that appear above ground.
 The above-ground part of the potato plant is typically less appealing to humans but can be a target for garden pests.
 Potatoes are valued for their ease of cultivation and the significant yield they can produce in a relatively small space.
 They require well-drained soil, consistent moisture, and good sunlight to thrive.
 As a staple in many diets, growing potatoes can be a rewarding endeavor for gardeners, provided they can effectively manage potential threats from wildlife like deer.

-Read also How to Store Ramps?
+Read also How to Fix Solar Light Sensor?

 Deer and Potato Plants: The Attraction